ellerypan/QUORA-INSINCERE-QUESTION-CLASSIFICATION/README.md

 - Shuffling

 ### Embeddings

 There are 4 types of embeddings provided:
-1.GoogleNews-vectors-negative300
+* GoogleNews-vectors-negative300
-2.glove.840B.300d
+* glove.840B.300d
-3.paragram_300_sl999
+* paragram_300_sl999
-4.wiki-news-300d-1M
+* wiki-news-300d-1M

-Note: For those words that have no pretrained embeddings, their embeddings would be randomly initialized with the same mean and standard deviation in that matrix.
+*Note: For those words that have no pretrained embeddings, their embeddings would be randomly initialized with the same mean and standard deviation in that matrix.*

 After several experiments, I found the combinations of GLOVE and PARAGRAM achieved the best performance.
 2 kinds of combination I used in this competition:
 - Weighted Average